 “The book offers practical advice on everything from finding a home to a lowdown on the state’s cultural life — including gardening.” –People, Places, and Plants

 “What I most enjoyed was the sprinkling of personal profiles of those who moved here for a wide variety of reasons, most commonly to remove themselves from very stressful lives lived elswhere in the country….
 Whether one is looking for a retirement community, a place to raise children, or a quiet way of life, Maine seems to fit the bill.
 Doudera shows us why in these very informative pages of what’s become a key reference book on my shelf.” –Midwest Book Review

 Buy a copy:

 The project was born out of the writers’ concern for the people in the disaster zone.
-Although Vicki hadn’t written a short story in decades, she was proud to take pen in hand and tell the story of Darby’s mother Jada Farr, and how she came to live on the rocky island of Hurricane Harbor, Maine.
+Although I hadn’t written a short story in decades, I knew I wanted to take pen in hand and tell the story of Darby’s Japanese mother Jada Farr, and how she came to live on the rocky island of Hurricane Harbor, Maine.
 SHAKEN: STORIES FOR JAPAN includes the works of twenty writers in total, all of whom chose to pool their talents to help people in need, as musicians and actors so often do.

 I feel fortunate to have contributed to such a worthy cause, and I hope the funds raised from the sale of SHAKEN can in some way repair, or at least soothe, the unthinkable losses experienced by the earthquake and tsunami’s victims.